vtexdocs/dev-portal-content/docs/release-notes/vtex-io-release-notes-novemberdecember-2020.md

 Officially housing VTEX IO documentation since March 13, 2020, IO Docs was the successful result of VTEX's effort to create a more in-depth and narrowly focused documentation.

 With almost a year gone by, it's time to say goodbye: to better take advantage of existing and future VTEX IO documentation and to leverage the development experience of our users, **VTEX IO documentation will henceforth be stored on our [Developer Portal](https://developers.vtex.com/), starting today (January 15, 2021)!**

-[block:callout]
-{
-  "type": "info",
-  "body": "All existing documentation will be redirected and automatically migrated to the new platform.
-No existing link will be lost during this process."
+> ℹ️ All existing documentation will be redirected and automatically migrated to the new platform.
+No existing link will be lost during this process.
-}
-[/block]

-> :info:

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@readme-docs/docs/release-notes/3bb0edb-Developers-portal_40.png)
 Home to our [API documentation](https://developers.vtex.com/reference) and [guides](https://developers.vtex.com/docs) aimed at developers working with integrations and customization, the [**Developer Portal**](https://developers.vtex.com/) - formerly known as Help Center Developer Docs - offers all the necessary resources for VTEX's most advanced users in a single place.